MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Sharing & Persistance 1/3

 Knowing that I wanted some sort of social sharing functionality, I decided to try using Firebase to handle my backend needs.
-I think it worked out really well!
+I think this worked out pretty well!
 One design decision that turned out to be important here was that I wanted to avoid dealing with accounts and authorization.
 I find that stuff annoying for the user and boring to implement so I went to some lengths to do without it.

 The way that I handled data security without auth was putting all data writing inside of cloud function endpoints, and using these to constrain what the client could do. (basically, insert and vote only, no editing or deleting of other posts).
-My workaround for voting deduplication was to use IP addresses, which is possible to manipulate, but I don't really care enought to try to fight it.
+My workaround for voting deduplication was to use IP addresses, which is possible to manipulate, but I don't really care enough to try to fight it.

-A cool thing here about the backend is that I serialize the game state as a PNG, which is compact and very compressbile.
+A cool thing here about the storage functionality is that I serialize the game state as a PNG file, which is compact and highly compressbile.
 Plus, browsers have PNG encoders and decoders built in, so that's more code I don't need to import and ship with my bundle.
-Here's what one looks like:
+Here's what the data looks like as a PNG: (remember, "red" is `species`, "green" is `ra`, and blue is `rb`)
 ![data](data.png)

 The basic architecture is something like this:
 ![firebase](firebase.png)

-Firebase cloud functions worked really well to handle demand (average 2 requests per second on the peak day)
+Firebase cloud functions worked really well to handle demand (average 2 requests per second on the peak day of the launch)

 There were times when I was really just wished I was writing a http server with a redis instance and dumping the files into a directory.
-But I don't want to be on the hook for DDos, failovers, upgrading dependencies - especially when the other things running on my VPS are already fragile, stateful, and ad-hoc.
+But I don't want to be on the hook for DDoS and server management - especially when the other things running on my VPS are already fragile, stateful, and ad-hoc.
 Firebase was harder to debug but I don't have to think about it now that the service is deployed, and it's cheap enough and reliable.
-Running the game for a month (including the initial spike of traffic) has code about \$30 of my free credits, and I expect that at the current rate of traffic, it will be sustainable for me to keep running for the forseable future.
+Running the game for all of January cost about \$15, and 99% of that was "firestore reads" which I haven't tried to optimize for.
+I expect that at the current rate of traffic, it will be sustainable for me to keep running for quite a while.

 ### Community so far: 0/3